 Dementia is a generalized term for the loss of cognitive abilities and behavioral functions to the extent that it interferes with the person’s ability to live independently.
 There are several types of dementia, with the most commonly known being Alzheimer’s disease (see #4).
 When interviewing caretakers for dementia, it is vital they have previous experience with dementia patients and associated training.

 4. Alzheimer’s disease care.

-Alzheimer’s disease, the most common form of dementia among older adults, is a progressive and irreversible condition that ultimately results in the inability to perform the simplest of tasks.
+Alzheimer’s disease, the most common form of dementia among older adults, is a progressive and irreversible condition that ultimately results in the inability to perform the simplest of tasks like teeth brushing or even putting on clothes.
 A person with Alzheimer’s can remain at home under strict care from a properly trained and experienced health professional.
 Remaining in a familiar place would be a benefit since so much else will become unfamiliar.
 Proper care of the home is important, including the removal of physical barriers throughout the house.

 5. Respite care.

 Respite care is simply providing much-needed relief to the primary caregiver, whether it be a spouse, a child, or a medical professional.
 It can range from an hour or two a day to a week or longer while the primary caregiver is on vacation.
 As with the other categories of care, the type of care required will drive the respite caregiver’s selection.